Durability and biodegradability

 Experience and training

-We select our materials from regions where their impact is lowest.
-Assembly takes place in Portugal, a country recognized for its expertise in garment making and its significant use of renewable energy.
-In 2023, 61% of its electricity was produced from renewable sources, resulting in a reduced carbon footprint.
+Assembly takes place in Portugal, a country recognised for its expertise in garment making and its energy profile.
+In 2023, 61% of its electricity production came from renewable sources, contributing to a reduced carbon footprint.

 Biodegradable, recyclable